alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 GIT is a very popular and efficient open source Version Control System.
 It tracks content such as files and directories for changes.
 Files transition between 3 states, modified, staged and committed file.
 Repository are local but if you want to share your codes with your team, you can also push it to remote/central repository.
 ![GitHub](/images/git-intro-1.png)

-**Make sure you git installed on your system.
+**Make sure you have git installed on your system.
 See devops tools section.**